shreeparab1890/Fifa-WC-2022-Qatar-Data-Analysis-EDA/README.md

-# Fifa-WC-2022-Qatar-Data-Analysis-EDA-
+# Fifa WC 2022 Qatar Data Analysis EDA
 This ipython notebook is the <b>Exploratory data analysis (EDA)</b> of the <b>FIFA WC Qatar 2022</b>.
-The data set has been compiled from various sources by web scrapping.
+The dataset used has been compiled from various sources by web scrapping.
 You can follow the analysis on <a href="https://www.kaggle.com/code/shrikrishnaparab/fifa-wc-2022-qatar-data-analysis-eda">kaggle</a>

 # What is Exploratory Data Analysis?